Strength Train to Prevent Osteoporosis?

 Lifting Can Increase Bone Health

-As I said earlier, women really need to concentrate on strength training in order to increase their bone density and fight osteoporosis (but this also applies for men).
+As I said earlier, women really need to concentrate on strength training in order to increase their bone density and fight osteoporosis (but this also applies to men).

 Get this; one study was outlined by researchers in the book Prescription Alternatives in which they said, “In a recent study on bone density and exercise, older women who did high-intensity weight training two days per week for a year were able to increase their bone density by 1 percent, while a control group of women who did not exercise had a bone density decrease of 1.8 to 2.5 percent.”